-Are you in the midst of A CLEANING SPREE?
+Are you in the midst of a cleaning spree?
 While you tidy and declutter, don’t forget your medicine cabinet.
 Regularly checking on your stored medications and disposing of any unused and expired medicines should be an important part of your cleaning routine.

 To get started, look through your home and medicine cabinet for any unused or expired medications.
 Don’t forget your furry family members — clean out old or unneeded pet medicines, too.
-Upon collecting these medications, use one of the three options below to dispose of your unused or expired medications safely.
+Upon collecting these medications, use one of these three options to dispose of your unused or expired medications safely.

 1 Take advantage of drug take-back events

 The Drug Enforcement Agency (DEA) offers periodic Drug Take Back Days at sites around the country throughout the year.
 For these events, the DEA partners locally with law enforcement, public health agencies, pharmacies and waste-management facilities to organize these free events.
-The next event is Saturday, Oct.
-26, 2024.
+The next event is April 26, 2025.

 At all designated drop-off sites, officials collect prescription and over-the-counter medicine anonymously — no questions asked.
 Then they dispose of the drugs through methods recommended by the DEA and the Environmental Protection Agency (EPA).